 Orlando Utilities Commission (OUC) offers its residents customers a $900 rebate towards their solar thermal energy purchase.
 Note that this doesn’t count for solar-heated pool systems.
 An OUC-preferred solar contractor will provide you with paperwork at the time of purchase and then submit it on your behalf.
 If using a different contractor, then you will submit the paperwork to OUC yourself.

-The Solar and CHP Sales Tax Exemption, administered by the Florida Department of Revenue, will save you 6% on your new solar energy purchase- if your system costs $15,000, this exemption alone will save you $900.
+The Solar and CHP Sales Tax Exemption, administered by the Florida Department of Revenue, will save you 6% on your new solar energy purchase- if your solar panels cost $15,000, this exemption alone will save you $900.
 At the time of sale, you just complete a form and present it to the seller.

 Additions on your home usually make your taxes go up, but Florida residents with solar can enjoy a reprieve on their solar purchase.
 The Property Tax Abatement for Renewable Energy Property offers residents a 100% exemption on property tax for residential properties that install a renewable energy system.

 Finally, the federal solar tax credit (ITC) is one of the most generous incentives nationwide.
-With this tax credit, the amount you pay in taxes is reduced by 26 percent of your solar system’s total cost.
+With this tax credit, the amount you pay in taxes is reduced by 30 percent of your solar system’s total cost.
 For example, a $10,000 system will give you a $3,000 credit towards your federal taxes.
-This incentive won’t last- the credit amount drops down to 22% after 2021 and will phase out after 2022.
+This incentive won’t last- the credit amount drops down to 30% after 2030.

 Solar Financing Options